swisstxt/stxt-auth/app/README.md

 ## Purpose

 Identify which technologies we can use for the entry point of all our internal applications.
+In this example a user logs into one application once, and can then navigate to other applications without having to re-enter their credentials each time, provided they have the necessary access rights.

+The underlying technology is called `Silent SSO`.
+The iframe located in `%appname%/client/public/silent-check-sso.html` performs a silent Single Sign-On (SSO) check in Keycloak.
+It works by loading an invisible iframe with this HTML, which retrieves the current URL and posts it to the parent window using postMessage.
+The parent window receives the authentication status or tokens from the iframe without user interaction, ensuring a seamless and secure authentication check.

 ## Keycloak Instance